 My background is Industrial Engineering with over 20 years in the private sector working in automotive manufacturing and aviation maintenance industries.
 I have a strong passion for Business Analytics, Performance Management and Organisation Excellence.

-I am a parent of a year 11 pupil and joined the parent council in 2020.
+My name is Debbie Gray.
+I live in Nelson.
+I work at Llancaeach Junior School.
+My daughter is currently in year 9 and I joined the Parent Council last year.
 I enjoy being part of the school community and appreciate the opportunity to input into the decisions made by the school.
+In my spare time, I enjoy gardening and walking our dog.

 I find the school council informative, helpful and useful.
 Subjects, information, updates, strategies, decisions, and guidance is discussed which helps children, parents and teachers.
 We are listened to, our opinions are taken into account and the school reacts quickly improving standards or amending guidance, strategies or policies.
 I find the school council very useful.
 It is informative for myself and my daughter.